-In the event that a student has contracted a contagious or infectious disease, the following procedure will be followed:

-- Once the student is identified as sick and/or contagious, the parent/guardian will be notified, and the student will be removed from the classroom and placed in a designated sick area until picked up by the parent/guardian. - The student will receive assignments by mailing items home or through specific arrangements between the school and the parent/legal guardian. - Students will be allowed to return to school when a doctor approves their attendance in writing.
+- In the event that a student has contracted a contagious or infectious disease, the following procedure will be followed: - Once the student is identified as sick and/or contagious, the parent/guardian will be notified, and the student will be removed from the classroom and placed in a designated sick area until picked up by the parent/guardian. - The student will receive assignments by mailing items home or through specific arrangements between the school and the parent/legal guardian. - Students will be allowed to return to school when a doctor approves their attendance in writing. - If there is a question about a student returning to school after a communicable disease, the principal will make the final decision.